apollographql/apollo-federation-subgraph-compatibility/README.md

 ```

 - `@provides` - directive used for path denormalization
-  - This will be covered by the library implementors at Product.createdBy where they will be expected to provide the User.totalProductsCreated to be _anything_ _other than 4_
+  - This will be covered by the subgraph implementors at `Product.createdBy` where they will be expected to provide the `User.totalProductsCreated` to be _anything_ _other than 4_

 ```graphql
 query ($id: ID!) {